Clinical Psychology Program

 The program of study follows the objectives of the training model endorsed by the American Psychological Association (APA).
 Students are educated and trained in the following psychological domains related to the current body of knowledge: the biological aspects of behavior; cognitive and affective aspects of behavior; social aspects of behavior; history and systems of psychology; psychological measurement; research methodology; techniques of data analysis; individual differences; human development; dysfunctional behavior and psychopathology; professional standards and ethics; theories and methods of assessment and diagnosis; effective interventions; consultation; supervision; efficacy of interventions; issues of cultural and individual diversity; and attitudes essential for lifelong learning, scholarly inquiry, and professional problem-solving.

-The Program's goal of the program is to educate and train students in the practitioner-scholar training model for the practice of clinical psychology.
+The Program's goal is to educate and train students in the practitioner-scholar training model for the practice of clinical psychology.
 There are eight specific required competencies.
 The program has key points in the curriculum targeted to assess progress in attaining these competencies:

 Relationship Competency: The relationship competency requires a demonstration of interpersonal skills.
 This includes the capacity to develop and maintain a constructive working alliance with clients.
 The ability to consult and collaborate with others, such as peers, colleagues, students, supervisors, and members of other disciplines, consumers of services and community organizations, is considered part of relationship skills.
 The knowledge, skills, and attitudes related to this competency are: open-mindedness, belief in the capacity for change in human attitudes and behavior, appreciation of individual and cultural diversity, personal integrity and honesty, and belief in the value of self-awareness.